JesterXL/hm-doc/README.md

 ### loadURL
 `request -> url -> Promise`

+### Description

-### Description\nLoads the contents of a URL via a GET request, and wraps the request.get in a Promise.
+Loads the contents of a URL via a GET request, and wraps the request.get in a Promise.

 | Param    | Type                 | Description                   |
 | ------   | -------------------- | ----------------------------- |